MSLNZ/msl-network/docs/json_formats.rst

       "error": false
-      "requester": string (the address of the Client that made the request) "result": object (the reply from the Service) "uuid": string (the universally unique identifier of the request) }
+      "requester": string (the address of the Client that made the request) "result": object (the reply from the Service) "uid": string (the unique identifier of the request) }

 If the bytes received represent an error then the JSON_ object will be: